 Type of work

-The purpose of industrial training is to provide student with practical, engineering-related work experience.
+The purpose of industrial training is to provide students with practical, engineering-related work experience.
 Suitable roles might include:

 - Site-based experience – assisting project engineers, or even trade-based experience

 - Assisting with preparation of professional reports